 Preview versions of the AMPS server are intended to provide quick access to new features for new development, proof of concept projects, prototyping, or applications that need access to the latest capabilities and improvements in AMPS.

-The full "release" versions are intended to provide an extremely stable version of AMPS for an extended period of time.
+The full "release" (Long Term Support, or LTS) versions are intended to provide an extremely stable version of AMPS for an extended period of time.
 These versions do not receive new or extended features during the time that they are supported.
 A fix that would significantly change existing behavior (including, for example, some types of performance improvements) would not typically be applied to a full release.

 Preview versions are supported by 60East under the terms and conditions in your support agreement, including support for running preview versions in production.